-The Herschel Space Observatory's mission has been designed to unveil a face of the early Universe that has remained hidden until now.
-Thanks to its ability to detect radiation at far infrared and sub-millimetre wavelengths, Herschel will be able to observe dust obscured and cold objects that are invisible to other telescopes.
+The Herschel Space Observatory's mission was designed to unveil a face of the early Universe that has remained hidden until now.
+Thanks to its ability to detect radiation at far infrared and sub-millimetre wavelengths, Herschel was able to observe dust obscured and cold objects that are invisible to other telescopes.

-Herschel's major objective will be discovering how the first galaxies formed and how they evolved to give rise to present day galaxies like our own.
-Additional targets for Herschel will include clouds of gas and dust where new stars are being born, disks out of which planets may form and cometary atmospheres packed with complex organic molecules.
+Herschel's major objective included discovering how the first galaxies formed and how they evolved to give rise to present day galaxies like our own.
+Additional targets for Herschel included clouds of gas and dust where new stars are being born, disks out of which planets may form and cometary atmospheres packed with complex organic molecules.

 What is the Herschel Space Observatory?

-The Herschel Space Observatory is a space-based telescope that will study the Universe by the light of the far-infrared and submillimeter portions of the spectrum.
-It is expected to reveal new information about the earliest, most distant stars and galaxies, as well as those closer to home in space and time.
-It will also take a unique look at our own solar system.
+The Herschel Space Observatory was a space-based telescope that studied the Universe by the light of the far-infrared and submillimeter portions of the spectrum.
+It revealed new information about the earliest, most distant stars and galaxies, as well as those closer to home in space and time.
+It also provided a unique look at our own solar system.

-Herschel is the fourth Cornerstone mission in the European Space Agency's Horizon 2000 program.
-Ten countries, including the United States, are participating in its design and implementation.
-Herschel was launched in May 2009, and is expected to remain an active observatory for at least three years.
+Herschel was the fourth Cornerstone mission in the European Space Agency's Horizon 2000 program.
+Ten countries, including the United States, participated in its design and implementation.
+Herschel was launched in May 2009, with an expected to lifetime of at least three years.

 Originally called "FIRST," for "Far InfraRed and Submillimetre Telescope," the spacecraft was renamed for Britain's Sir William Herschel, who discovered in 1800 that the spectrum extends beyond visible light into the region that we today call "infrared."

-Herschel's namesake will give scientists their most complete look so far at the large portion of the Universe that radiates in far-infrared and submillimeter wavelengths.
+Herschel's namesake gives scientists their most complete look so far at the large portion of the Universe that radiates in far-infrared and submillimeter wavelengths.

 With a primary mirror 3.5 meters in diameter, Herschel was the largest infrared telescope sent into space as of its launch date.
-It will focus light onto three instruments called HIFI, SPIRE, and PACS, which will enable Herschel to be the first spacecraft to observe in the full 60-670 micron range.
+It focussed light onto three instruments called HIFI, SPIRE, and PACS, which enable Herschel to be the first spacecraft to observe in the full 60-670 micron range.

 More Than Meets the Eye